Aluminium–copper alloys: Pure AlCu wrought alloys

 All AlCu alloys are based on the system of pure AlCu alloys.

 Solubility of copper and phases

-Aluminum forms a eutectic with copper at 547 °C and 33 mass percent copper, which also corresponds to the maximum solubility.
+Aluminium forms a eutectic with copper at 547 °C and 33 mass percent copper, which also corresponds to the maximum solubility.
 At lower temperatures, the solubility drops sharply; at room temperature it is only 0.1%.

 At higher copper contents, Al2Cu is formed, an intermetallic phase.
 It is present in a tetragonal structure, which is so different from the cubic crystal system of aluminium that the $\theta$-phase exists only as an incoherent phase.
 There are also the partially coherent ones $\theta$- and $\theta'$-phases.

-Microstructural Transformations
+Microstructural transformations

-After casting, the material is usually oversaturated - Mixed crystal, which also contains more copper at room temperature than could actually be dissolved at this temperature.
+After casting, the material is usually oversaturated – mixed crystal, which also contains more copper at room temperature than could actually be dissolved at this temperature.